 Throughout its history, CWS has sought to find and fund a permanent location with the expressed intent of having the school in quarters that embody its mission.
 That goal was attained in the spring of 2002, when a group of parents, grandparents and friends of the school purchased a 13-acre property on Rio Road for the school’s permanent home.
 In December 2002, friends of the school purchased the Little Red House, which stands in front of our Rio Road property, to lease to the school for its in-town Early Childhood Center.
 In April of 2003, the CWS Board of Trustees, with the agreement of the College of Teachers and the CWS Board of Trustees, created the Charlottesville Waldorf Foundation, whose mission is to raise funds to build a permanent home for the school.

 On September 4, 2007 CWS opened Phase I of our building project on our property on Rio Road.
 The building has eight classrooms.
-In addition, we still occupy the property we rent on Rio Road where our Early Childhood Center is housed.
+In addition, we purchased the property where our Early Childhood Center is in the summer of 2012.